lin2j/easy-deploy/README.md

 The deployment plan is essentially based on the upload configuration, where you select the commands to be executed after uploading.

+Alternatively, you can add a Run Configuration to execute a series of deployment settings after the build is complete.

 <img src="docs/media/Upload.gif" alt="upload">

 # Features